 Due to Covid-19 delivery slots may be limited / long lead time, please check in advance with the supermarket.

-Please check with local shops / supermarkets in advance for their Covid-19 rules for shopping as will vary, some are doing a click and collect service or is order in advance only.
+Please check with local shops / supermarkets in advance for their Covid-19 rules for shopping as will vary, some are doing a click and collect service.

 Opening times / days may vary from normal, please check with the shop in advance.